rafarlho/LogisticsManagementApp/README.md

 <!-- Requirements -->
 ### Requirements

-To run the project on your local environment, you need to have the following list of frameworks and lybraries:
+To run the project on your local environment, you need to have the following list of frameworks and libraries:
 * Angular CLI v17.0.10
 * Typescript v5.2.2
 * Node v18.15.0